wmww/bfstack/engine/readme.md

 Optimizations can not be made across assertions.
 If assertions are not enabled, they do not effect optimization or runtime performance.

+## Tests
+All tests are currently integration tests found in the tests directory. `run_engine_tests.py` automatically detects and runs all tests.
+Tests that end with `_fails` are supposed to fail an assertion or encounter a runtime error (such as going too far left).
+Since tests are just Brainfuck source files with assertions, they should be portable across implementations (assuming they support the assertion syntax specified below)

 ## Assertions
 NOTE: most of this is not yet tested or implemented